longkq/longkq.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-This is the personal page of Kaiqi Long (龙凯麒).
+This is the personal page of Kaiqi Long.
 I was born in Foshan, Guangdong, PR China in 1996.
 I obtained PhD degree from Department of Pharmacology and Pharmacy, The University of Hong Kong in 2023 under the supervision of [Prof. Weiping Wang](https://wanglab.org).

 My research interest includes ocular drug delivery, molecular self-assembly, and photochemistry.